Gardening

 I’ve been gardening since I was a kid, but now that I have my very own garden, I have my own favorite tools.
 I have found a few things that I keep toting with me year after year.
 Of course there are always a few newer models of garden tools that have influenced me, along the way, too.

 The right tool for the job can be hard to find sometimes.
-I love having everything I like ready to go for the next season.
+I love having my favorite tools ready to go for the next growing season.
 Not only are the right tools important, but also taking good care to clean, sharpen and oil your tools for the next season will make them last longer!

 My grandpa always would always clean off his shovel or hoe after a garden task was complete.
 I guess that was his secret to life.
 If you take good care of your things and maintain them, then they will last longer.